Soupman123/SoupOS/index.md

 ### Interrupts
 Next the kernel initializes i/o.
 Interrupts are the first to be initalized, this allows the PS/2 keyboard & mouse to work and be handled.

-### ACPI
+### PCI
-Now we can finally interact with items such as pci, which can support things like graphics cards or usb controllers.
+Now we can initialize ACPI to finally interact with pci, which can support things like graphics cards or usb controllers.

 ### RTC
 After all this the kernel sets up a RTC (real time clock) to have a system clock and other time functions.